 The Asheville Urban Trail: the route

 Departing Pack Square, the trail follows Patton Ave to the west.
 The trail’s first 14 stations tell the story of Asheville’s Gilded Age (1880-1930) and are marked by pink granite blocks with a carved feather motif set into the sidewalk.
-Along this length of the urban hike, the trail visits past monuments celebrating Asheville’s early 20th century boom period, architectural achievements and success as a cultural and economic center in the area.
+Along this stretch, the trail visits past monuments celebrating Asheville’s early 20th century boom period, architectural achievements and success as a cultural and economic center in the area.

 The route makes a right turn on Haywood Street and passes Pritchard Park.
 Pritchard Park offers a great spot to stop and people watch or take a quick break on a shady park bench.
 The park is surrounded by shops and restaurants giving the area a lively, energetic atmosphere.
 Stop by Tupelo Honey Cafe, on College Street, for a bite and enjoy fresh, made-from-scratch Southern comfort food before continuing on the tour.

 From Pritchard Park, the trail proceeds a short distance before hanging a left on Battery Park Avenue.
 The trail takes another quick left onto Wall Street at station number 8, a large sculpture of a flat iron that stands in front of Asheville’s Flat Iron building.